silavsale/ubuntu-settings/README.md

 ### Hi everyone, this is my Ubuntu settings and app's to install guide.

+# I Welcome everybody to commit your's settings and apps to this repo.

 # Ubuntu Settings
 ---
 ## My notes about Ubuntu settings and applications installation.